michaelglenister/MODE-TASK/docs/source/pca_use.rst

 t-SNE on MD trajectory
 --------------------------------------------------------------------

-t-SNE (t-distributed Stochastic Neighbor Embedding) is a tool for dimensionality reduction.
+t-distributed Stochastic Neighbor Embedding (t-SNE) is a tool for dimensionality reduction.
 It is a variant of stochastic  neighbor embedding technique. t-SNE uses a measure of dissimilarity, which in case of MD trajectory could be Euclidean distance between internal coordinates or pairwise RMSD.

 **General Usage:**